Statistics And Statements On Conscience Protections Bill Becoming LawApr 11, 2012

 Here is some more key information and spot on comments about the conscience protection issue, the situation in Virginia, its its critical nature, and the bill that was signed into law yesterday by Governor Bob McDonnell.
+Background

 The legislation stemmed from a regulatory attempt last year by the homosexual lobby to shut down faith-based adoption and child placement agencies if they did not place children in households of those who practice lifestyle contrary to their deeply held religious beliefs.
 A key point that homosexual activists seem to ignore is that some, if not all, of these agencies refuse to place children with unmarried heterosexual couples as well.